 - description of the types of goods and/or services the business will provide

-- proposed job title and duties, and how applicant's qualifications relate to the proposed business
+- proposed job title and duties, and how candidate's qualifications relate to the proposed business

-- description of how the business will be commercially viable: what is an applicant's market entry strategy?
+- description of how the business will be commercially viable: what is the market entry strategy?

 - description and rationale for staffing requirements